jupyter-xeus/xeus-sql/docs/source/index.rst

 Introduction
 ============

-``xeus-soci`` is a Jupyter kernel for general SQL implementations based on the native implementation of the Jupyter protocol xeus_ and SOCI_, a database access library for C++.
+``xeus-sql`` is a Jupyter kernel for general SQL implementations based on the native implementation of the Jupyter protocol xeus_ and SOCI_, a database access library for C++.

 Licensing
 =========